SR-Portfolio-Projects/Code-Pieces-Part-I/README.md

 - [x] User has the ability to like a code piece
     - user is ony able to like it once
     - if the like button is clicked a second time it removes the like
-    - when user as liked a piece the liked icons is a different color
+    - when user has liked a piece the liked icons is a different color
 - [ ] User has the ability to delete a piece
 - [ ] User has the ability to update a piece
+- [ ] User has ability to add comments
+- [ ] User has ability to delete comments
+- [ ] User has ability to edit comments
+- [ ] User has ability to see comments